itaysnir/itaysnir.github.io/_posts/2024-05-23-pwncollege-kernel-security.md

 {:toc}
 ## Overview

-This is the first module (currently out of 5) dealing with kernel security.
-The focus isn't direct exploitation, but instead generic hands-on knowledge regarding the kernel API, debugging methods, virtual to physical memory translation, user and kernel interaction and so on. \
+This is the first module (currently, out of 5) dealing with kernel security.
+The focus isn't direct exploitation, but hands-on knowledge regarding the kernel API, debugging methods, virtual to physical memory translation, user and kernel interaction and so on. \
-I find this module very good, as it teaches kernel security from the very basics, towards intermediate level.
+I find this module to be very helpful, as it teaches kernel security from the basics, towards intermediate level.

 ## Background